MIRA-KUMAR/Leetcode-Learning/README.md

 You must solve the problem without using any built-in library for handling large integers (such as BigInteger).
 You must also not convert the inputs to integers directly.

+# LeetCode 424.
+Longest Repeating Character Replacement

+You are given a string `s` and an integer `k`.
+You can choose any character of the string and change it to any other uppercase English character.
+You can perform this operation at most `k` times.

+Return the length of the longest substring containing the same letter you can get after performing the above operations.

 # LeetCode 445.
 Assign Cookies

 Assume you are an awesome parent and want to give your children some cookies.
 But, you should give each child at most one cookie.